Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cash-tokens-tutorial-1.md

 		2. Visit [gist.github.com](https://gist.github.com/).
 This next step assumes you have a GitHub account and that you are logged in.
 		3. Fill in the form with filename `your-token-bcmr.json` and paste the contents of the BCMR file you previously downloaded into the main text box.
 		4. At bottom right, click on the arrow on the green button next to “Create secret gist” and select “Create public gist”.
 		5. If you would like to host your token icon on GitHub, you can include it as part of this same gist by [following these instructions](https://gist.github.com/remarkablemark/feff40b0a522f0c41c4eff0b77ea1d47).
-To do this requires a minimal knowledge of git.
+This requires a minimal knowledge of git.
 			1. Here is an [example](https://gist.github.com/mr-zwets/84b0057808af20df392815fb27d4a661) of how a gist that contains both a BCMR file and a token icon looks like in its final state.
 		6. Click on “Create public gist” and your BCMR file is complete.
 To get the URL, click on “Raw” at the top right of your completed gist.
 Copy the URL from the URL bar.
 It will look something like this:
 			1. `https://gist.githubusercontent.com/mr-zwets/84b0057808af20df392815fb27d4a661/raw/5baa2e979e17f19df5aa62c4abb49e044cdfd2fc/bcmr.json`